 He climbed out of that pit, walked a few feet forward, and then sucked in a few breaths, his exhales steaming in the dimming light and the cold of January.
-It hit him all at once, the horror of it, and that left him reeling, but even that terrible sensation had to be put on hiatus…
+He took out the picture and stared down at it for a moment, but this was a mistake, because it hit him all at once, the horror of it, and that left him reeling, but even that terrible sensation had to be put on hiatus…

 He had a visitor.

 He straightened up, wiped his face, and watched her walk out of the trees in front of him.

 Ava Winslow appeared out of the tree line, the young woman dressed exactly as she had been on Monday, right down to the long brown scarf around her neck.

 She took one look at Noah and stopped to stare at him just as he was doing at her.